pharmaverse/admiral/README.md

 All `{admiral}` functions follow the [Programming Strategy](https://pharmaverse.github.io/admiraldev/articles/programming_strategy.html) that all our developers and contributors must follow, so that all our code has a high degree of consistency and readability.

-* We mandate use of tidyverse (e.g. dplyr) over similar functionality existing in base R.
+* We encourage use of tidyverse (e.g. dplyr) over similar functionality existing in base R.
 * For sections of code that perform the actual derivations (e.g. besides assertions or basic utilities), we try to limit nesting of too many dependencies or functions.
 * Modularity is a focus---we don't try to achieve too many steps in one.
 * All code has to be well commented.